Skip to Content

 The centerpiece of Prague’s Old Town Square is Old Town City Hall, one of the most important monuments in Old Town Prague.

-The Old Town Hall complex that you see before you today consists of five adjacent Renaissance and Gothic-style buildings.
+The Old Town Hall complex you see before you today consists of five adjacent Renaissance and Gothic-style buildings.

-After passing through the incredible Gothic doors, visitors to Old Town Hall can take tour the Gothic building to learn more about the historical significance of the Old Town Hall.
+After passing through the incredible Gothic doors, visitors to Old Town Hall can tour the Gothic building to learn more about the historical significance of the Old Town Hall.

 We highly recommend taking this tour of Prague’s Old Town City Hall!